 It turned out that to gain access to Tuvirade village I would first need to meet the Fiyogha, Tawairi and Kandoro clan elders and explain my intentions…

-So Ramsi and I made the boat trip round to MacLaren Fiord and then hiked up to Koje for what turned out to be one of the toughest interviews I have ever had as I sat with the elders for nearly five hours while we discussed matters far and wide!
+So Ramsi and I made the boat trip round to MacLaren Fiord.
+Then hiked up to Koje for what turned out to be one of the toughest interviews I have ever had as I sat with the elders for nearly five hours while we discussed matters far and wide!

-I started off with an explanation of who I was and explained that I was interested in learning about their history, culture, tribal structure and in particular what Puri Puri was and what role it played in their lives.
+I started off with an explanation of who I was.
+And then explained that I was interested in learning about their history, culture, tribal structure and in particular what Puri Puri was and what role it played in their lives.

 In the interim, and unbeknown to me, I had become a minor celebrity in the area when my article on homestays had been published in the Airlines PNG in-flight magazine Our Way.